You could be wondering, “What happens to my IRA when I die?” Alternatively, you may be asking yourself, “Do IRA beneficiaries go through probate?”

 Well, those are valid questions for anyone who is in the process of estate planning.
 But the answer to what happens to assets left behind when an inherited IRA owner dies, depends on the situation.

-One advantage of holding money in an individual retirement account (IRA) is that a creditor cannot garnish or levy an IRA to collect a judgment.
-When the account owner dies, the account passes on to her designated beneficiary.
+Generally, holding money in an individual retirement account (IRA) is advantageous because the creditor cannot garnish or levy an IRA to collect a judgment.
+And when the account owner dies, the account passes on to her designated beneficiary.

 Debts of the Deceased

 Creditors cannot garnish or levy an IRA that belonged to the deceased to pay the debts of the deceased.
 The law protects an IRA from creditors in life, and it also protects the IRA from creditors in death.
-While other assets and debts of the deceased are subject to probate, where a judge may order the deceased's assets to be sold to pay debts, an IRA passes directly to the named beneficiary on the account without going through probate.
+And while other assets and debts of the deceased are subject to probate, where a judge may order the deceased's assets to be sold to pay debts, an IRA passes directly to the named beneficiary on the account without going through probate.

-A spouse who receives an IRA from a deceased spouse can rollover the funds into an IRA in the surviving spouse's name, protect the funds from creditors and defer paying taxes on the funds until the surviving spouse starts making withdrawals from the account.
+A spouse who receives an IRA from a deceased spouse can rollover the funds into an IRA in the surviving spouse's name, protect the funds from creditors, and defer paying taxes on the funds until the surviving spouse starts making withdrawals from the account.

 Trust as Beneficiary

 If an IRA owner names her estate as her beneficiary, the account will go through probate, where a judge will probably order that the IRA be liquidated to pay the debts of the deceased and be distributed among the heirs of the deceased.